Subchapter D - Eligible Entities

-For an applicant to be approved by the State Board of Education to operate a Subchapter D open-enrollment charter, the applicant must qualify as an "eligible entity" as defined in Texas Education Code, §12.101.
+For an applicant to be approved by the Commissioner of Education to operate a Subchapter D open-enrollment charter, the applicant must qualify as an "eligible entity" as defined in Texas Education Code, §12.101.
 The types of entities eligible to hold a Texas open-enrollment charter are as follows:

 - Institutions of higher education;

 - Private or independent institutions of higher education;

 - Organizations that are exempt from taxation under Section 501(c)(3) of the Internal Revenue Code; and

 Churches and other faith-based organizations are not eligible to apply for a charter.
 Only applicants that have established a separate, nonsectarian organization exempt from taxation under Section 501(c)(3) of the Internal Revenue Code are considered eligible applicants.

 A majority of the open-enrollment charters that have been granted are held by non-profit corporations; however, several open-enrollment charters have been awarded to universities and governmental entities.
 (Note: Public senior colleges and universities may also apply for college or university charters under Chapter 12, Subchapter E).

 Applying for a Subchapter D Open-Enrollment Charter